-In perhaps their most personal work to date, this fifth collaboration between the husband-and-wife team behind The Journey explores the subtle, intense bond shared by a girl and her caregiver, inspired by a similar relationship in the author's childhood.
+In perhaps their most personal work to date, this fifth collaboration between the husband-and-wife team behind

 The book begins cinematically, with endpapers that feature a girl nearly swallowed by the luxurious appointments of her sepia-toned bedroom.
 The artist sets her off in a kind of spotlight, her red hair and blue nightgown the only splash of color; in the following panel cartoons, she could be an adult—putting on her glasses and emerging from the blankets—until she picks up a teddy bear and makes her way down the stairway, barely able to reach the banister.